-The notion that nature might select extremes could only be sustained by the model of natural selection that Darwin assumed in his very early theorizing, certainly in the Essays of 1842 and 1844, and that he retained in the Species Book and the Origin of Species: the model of an omniscient, intelligent selector that worked for the good of each creature, and that ultimately produced the ramifying features of the tree of life.
+The notion that nature might select extremes could only be sustained by the model of natural selection that Darwin assumed in his very early theorizing, certainly in the Essays of 1842 and 1844, and that he retained in the Species Book and the Origin of Species: the model of an omniscient, intelligent selector that worked for the good of each creature, and that ultimately produced the ramifying features of the tree of life, much as the human breeder filled out the tree of pigeon varieties.

 One might suppose that Darwin insinuated this model of an intelligent designer into his theory in order to ward off any negative reactions by religious critics.
 But the 1842 Essay was not intended for a public viewing; at that point Darwin was simply trying to work out for himself the parameters of his theory and to become conceptually clear about how his theory would construct nature.
 What, then, would justify his assumptions about natural selection?
 I believe it was his religious understanding of the disposition of nature.
 Darwin meant it when he wrote his friend Asa Gray shortly after the publication of the Origin that he was "bewildered" by charges that his book was irreligious; he protested that he "did not intended to write atheistically."
-He told Gray that he thought events in nature came about by "designed laws," of which natural selection would have been one.
-This is confirmed by a line he inserted into the Species Book's comparison of human breeders to natural selection: "See how differently Nature acts!
-By nature, I mean the laws ordained by God to govern the Universe."
+He told Gray that he thought events in nature came about by "designed laws," of which natural selection would have been one.44 This is confirmed by a line he inserted into the Species Book's comparison of human breeders to natural selection: "See how differently Nature acts!
+By nature, I mean the laws ordained by God to govern the Universe" (Darwin, 1975, p.
+224).
 Though Darwin's theory heralded the inauguration of modern biology, he was nonetheless an early-nineteenth-century thinker.
-In his Autobiography, he confessed that when he wrote the Origin of Species, he was convinced of "a First Cause having an intelligent mind in some degree analogous to that of man."
-Darwin did lose his faith in the mid-1860s, and suggested that the term best capturing his own religious views was that coined by Huxley: "agnostic."
+In his Autobiography, he confessed that when he wrote the Origin of Species, he was convinced of "a First Cause having an intelligent mind in some degree analogous to that of man" (Darwin, 1969, pp. 92-93).
+Darwin did allow his tenuous faith to slip away in the mid-1860s; he suggested that the term best capturing his own eroding religious views was that coined by Huxley: "agnostic."
 But the point to be made is simply that when he worked out his theory from 1837 to 1859, he was a theist who believed that the laws of nature, including natural selection, were designed by the Creator.
 Hence, the kind of intelligence and moral concern with which he endowed natural selection had its ultimate source in that higher power.

 But what about the many passages in the Origin that seem to deny the Creator a role in the evolution of species?
-The answer is quite straightforward: Darwin only objected to the direct intervention of the Deity in a seriatim fashion to account for species characteristics.
-He wished to explain, as a good scientist, that all the events in nature occurred as the result of laws constantly operating, of which natural selection
+The answer is quite straightforward: Darwin only objected to the direct, seriatim intervention of the Deity, the Lord creating each species individually.
+He wished to explain, as a good scientist, that all the events in nature occurred as the result of laws constantly operating, of which